CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Abstract

 \section{Abstract}

-Recent studies have demonstrated the great power of deep learning methods, particularly Transformer and MLP, for time series forecasting.
-Despite its success in NLP and CV, many studies found that Transformer is less effective than MLP for time series forecasting.
-In this work, we design a special Transformer, i.e., channel-aligned robust dual Transformer (CARD for short), that addresses key shortcomings of Transformer in time series forecasting.
-First, CARD introduces a dual Transformer structure that allows it to capture both temporal correlations among signals and dynamical dependence among multiple variables over time.
-Second, we introduce a robust loss function for time series forecasting to alleviate the potential overfitting issue.
+Recent studies have demonstrated the great power of Transformer models for time series forecasting.
+One of the key elements that lead to the transformer's success is the channel-independent (CI) strategy to improve the training robustness.
+However, the ignorance of the correlation among different channels in CI would limit the model's forecasting capacity.
+In this work, we design a special Transformer, i.e., {\bf C}hannel {\bf A}ligned {\bf R}obust Blen{\bf d} Transformer (CARD for short), that addresses key shortcomings of CI type Transformer in time series forecasting.
+First, CARD introduces a channel-aligned attention structure that allows it to capture both temporal correlations among signals and dynamical dependence among multiple variables over time.
+Second, in order to efficiently utilize the multi-scale knowledge, we design a token blend module to generate tokens with different resolutions.
+Third, we introduce a robust loss function for time series forecasting to alleviate the potential overfitting issue.
 This new loss function weights the importance of forecasting over a finite horizon based on prediction uncertainties.
-Our evaluation of multiple long-term and short-term forecasting datasets demonstrates that CARD significantly outperforms state-of-the-art time series forecasting methods, including both Transformer and MLP-based models.
+Our evaluation of multiple long-term and short-term forecasting datasets demonstrates that CARD significantly outperforms state-of-the-art time series forecasting methods.
+The code is available at the following repository: \url{https://github.com/wxie9/CARD}.\blfootnote{$*$ Equal contribution.}\blfootnote{$\dagger$ Work done at Alibaba Group, and now affiliated with Squirrel AI.}\blfootnote{$\ddagger$ Work done at Alibaba Group, and now affiliated with Meta.}